-Note: The required DataKeeper Ports are available via Windows Firewall, AWS Security Groups or other Stateful Packet Inspections devices.
+Note: Confirm that the required DataKeeper Ports are available via Windows Firewall, AWS Security Groups or other Stateful Packet Inspections devices.
 Click here to view the required ports for Datakeeper.

 • Run EMCMD .
-CHANGEMIRRORENDPOINTS to change to the new IP address(es)
+CHANGEMIRRORENDPOINTS to change to the new IP address(es).
+IP addresses can be changed in any of the following ways: